A molar pregnancy is a complication that happens very early on in pregnancy.

 In a partial molar pregnancy, both placental and fetal tissue can be detected.

-Essentially, with a partial molar pregnancy, a fetus does develop but the placenta doesn’t.
+Essentially, with a partial molar pregnancy, a fetus does develop, but the placenta develops abnormally.

 You may have a partial molar pregnancy ultrasound, which will detect the partial molar pregnancy, showing fluid-filled cysts in the uterus.

 You may be wondering if it’s possible to have a partial molar pregnancy with a heartbeat ‒ generally speaking, no, a partial molar pregnancy fetus doesn’t have a heartbeat.